OceanDynamicsUConn/GroupManual/README.md

 ([faculty and staff](https://policy.uconn.edu/2011/05/17/employee-code-of-conduct/),
 [students](https://community.uconn.edu/wp-content/uploads/sites/523/2020/09/20_21-The-Student-Code-1.pdf))
 and complete the required training about harassment and discrimination.
-As a UConn Professor, Rocha is a mandatory reporter of any incidents, however small, that violate UConn's policy and bylaws.
+As a UConn Professor, Rocha is a mandatory reporter of violations---however small  ---to UConn's code of conduct.

+Rocha is strongly committed to providing a harrassment-free experience for all group members and visitors, regardless of gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.

 ### Work hard